McLane History: Engineering Legacy, OEM Partnerships, and Brand Evolution

 When was McLane founded?

-McLane was established in 1946 in Paramount, California, quickly becoming a cornerstone of the post-war suburban landscaping boom.
-The company's reputation for industrial-strength durability was officially codified on October 20, 1959 (following a 1957 filing), when James H. McLane was granted a patent for his innovative machinery.
+McLane was established in 1946 as the McLane Tool and Die Company, in Compton, California.
+It quickly becoming a cornerstone of the post-war suburban landscaping boom.
+The company's reputation for industrial-strength durability was officially codified on October 20, 1959 (following a 1957 filing) (see patent here), when James H. McLane was granted a patent for his innovative machinery.

 Why do McLane edgers have two front wheels?

 Before the late 1950s, walk-behind edgers - particular Jacobsen's edger, McLane's rival - featured a single front wheel.
 This design was notoriously unstable; the single point of contact often dug into the turf or tilted mid-cut, resulting in jagged, ruined edges.
+As James's own patent notes, "a single supporting wheel on the front end of the machine... becomes very difficult to push forward because the single front wheel digs into the lawn."
 James H. McLane discovered the solution.

 Shifting to a dual-front-wheel configuration prevented the machine from "sinking" into soft soil and provided a stable platform for precision tracking.
 In his landmark filing, McLane described the invention as a "Lawn Trimming and Edging Apparatus" (McLane, James H. Lawn Trimming and Edging Apparatus.
 US Patent 2,909,021, 20 Oct.
 1959).